BMWSections.com Archived Manuals, Documents & Resources for BMW Motor Vehicles

 Essential accessories for your BMW (and others) for safety and emergency use

-All items here are what I actually carry in my own BMW
+All items are what I actually own and carry in my BMW

 Incredibly important device.
 Using a built-in Lithium battery, these compact jump starters will get you out of trouble without having to ask others for help.
 Can start a vehicle from flat several times from one charge, but always recharge your version after every use, as I do.

 TIP - look for compatibility with your vehicle engine size.

 Could be the difference between partial damage or a complete burn-out.
 These extinguishers are small enough to store in the boot.
 Make a note of the expiry date and always choose one suitable for vehicle-based fires which are Dry Powder type extinguishers.